asyncapi/generator/docs/installation-guide.md

 npm install -g @asyncapi/cli
 ```

-To install a specific version of the tool, pass the version during installation:
+To install a specific version of the generator tool, pass the version during installation:
 ```
 npm install -g @asyncapi/generator@{version}
 ```